 If you or an important person in your life is struggling with the symptoms of IED, it can be hard to know where to start.
-At Greenleaf Behavioral Health Hospital, we are dedicated to providing high-quality care for individuals who are suffering from behavioral health and/or chemical dependency issues.
+As one of the best IED treatment centers in Valdosta, at Greenleaf Behavioral Health Hospital we are dedicated to providing high-quality care for individuals who are suffering from behavioral health and/or chemical dependency issues.
 We have years of experience working with individuals who are struggling with IED, and we feel confident in our ability to help you or your loved one get through this difficult time.
 With proper medication and psychotherapy, we can help you learn to control your aggressive impulses.
 We can help you get back to the life you deserve.

 Helping a Loved One or Family Member Get Treatment

 Living with someone who has intermittent explosive disorder can be extremely challenging and, at times, even frightening because you may never know when your loved one is going to have an outburst.
 An individual with IED can disrupt the entire household and leave family members at a loss for what they can do to fix the situation.
 Here are some tips that may be helpful when trying to get your loved one the help that he or she needs:

 - First, take the time to learn as much as you can about IED because the more that you know about this disorder, the more you will be able to understand what your loved one is going through.

 - Research possible treatment options that you can present to your loved one when you talk to him or her.